Education and qualifications:

 What contributed to your decision to become professionally registered?

 Being a part of the Institution of Fire Engineers (IFE) and gaining professional registration provides me with the confidence to continue to challenge myself.
 Gaining professional registration demonstrates that I have reached a standard that is acknowledged by my peers and provides clients with confidence in my professionalism.
-In addition, the support provided by Tenos also made the decision to pursue IEng registration so much easier.

 In what ways has registration benefitted your career?